OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-hybrid-pages.md

 The biggest changes include:

 - Using `withDrupalOauthConsumer`
 - Adding the `async componentDidMount() {}` method.
-In which we use `const token = this.props.drupalOauthClient.isLoggedIn();` to get an OAuth token for the current user, and then add an `'Authorization': `${token.token_type} ${token.access_token}`` header to the `fetch()` request to get more information about the Recipe.
+In which we use `const token = this.props.drupalOauthClient.isLoggedIn();` to get an OAuth token for the current user, and then add an `'Authorization': ${token.token_type} ${token.access_token}` header to the `fetch()` request to get more information about the Recipe.
 - When the component initially renders we display a placeholder with a progress indicator to let the user know more content is loading.
-Then, when the `fetch()` request completes we use the data returned to update the ingredients and preparation instructions in the components state.
+Then, when the `fetch()` request completes, we use the data returned to update the ingredients and preparation instructions in the components state.
 This causes a re-render, and now we display the new content instead of the placeholder.

 ## Update the recipe template